 Made by industrious bees, honey is a sweet and thick liquid, derived from the nectar of flowering plants.
 The process involves enzymatic activity, evaporation, and storage for long periods of time.
 Even in the 16th century, honey was considered as the primary sweetener before sugar.
 For oily skin, use honey to extract the moisture, without rendering it completely dry.
 A natural humectant, the skin may not be oily but surely stays moist.
 Apply raw honey as a thin layer on to your face.
 Let it stay for about 10 minutes before you wash it off with hot water.
 Honey is definitely, one of the best home remedies for oily skin.

 Available in the form of a mask, charcoal can do wonders for oily skin.
 It arrests the formation of new acne while removing existing blackheads and cleaning away excess oil from the face.
-The pores are deep cleansed of bacteria and dirt.
+The skin are deep cleansed of bacteria and dirt.
 Swap your existing cleanser with activated charcoal for a cleaner and better-looking facial skin.
 Combine it with a pure unclogging agent like salicylic acid to remove all the toxins to cleanse and exfoliate the skin.
 Use charcoal as a hydration routine to revitalize your epidermis and regulate the production of sebum.

 8. Cosmetic Clay

-Acne-prone skin contains impurities that are embedded within the pores, where the sebum is secreted.
+Acne-prone skin contains impurities that are embedded within the skin, where the sebum is secreted.
 Cosmetic clays are soft, fine-grained substances that come with absorption properties making them one of the best home remedies for oily skin.
 Bentonite clay and French clay are premier choices, holding remarkable abilities to pull away all the dirt and excessive sebum and tighten the skin.

 9. Konjac sponges